exculibar/koa-pjax/README.md

 # koa-pjax
-A middleware enable the use of PJAX in koa.
+A middleware enable to use of PJAX in koa.

 ## Install
 ```Bash